-We shall compare, as an example, two paragraphs in order to sketch out the differences between the two authors.
-In order to get comparable sentences, we chose a passage in which both the authors deal with the movement of rapid winds.
-Even though both the paragraphs treat of the atmospheric phenomenon of “accidental winds”, the reasons why the subject is brought up in the text are very distant.
-While Pliny provides a systematic description of all of the atmospheric phenomena, which includes typhoons etc, Seneca, on his side, is focused on the confutation of Epigenes theory of the origin of comets, which states that they might stem out of cyclones.
-Pliny insists on the actual description of the landscapes and the natural elements which cause the formation of storms; Seneca’s paragraph is, on the contrary, focused on the necessity of showing that the evolution of cyclones prevents the possibility that they might origin comets.
+Let us compare, as an example, two paragraphs in order to sketch out the differences between the two authors.
+In order to identify comparable sentences, we will choose a passage in which both authors deal with the movement of rapid winds.
+Even though both the paragraphs treat the atmospheric phenomenon of “accidental winds,” the reasons why the subject is brought up in the text are distinct.
+While Pliny provides a systematic description of all of the atmospheric phenomena, which includes typhoons, etc., Seneca, focuses on the confutation of Epigenes theory of the origin of comets, which states that they might stem out of cyclones.
+Pliny insists on the actual description of the landscapes and the natural elements that cause the formation of storms; Seneca’s paragraph is, on the contrary, focused on the necessity of showing that the evolution of cyclones prevents the possibility that comets might originate from them:

 Dicebam modo non posse diu uerticem permanere nec supra lunam aut usque in stellarum locum crescere.
 Nempe efficit turbinem plurium uentorum inter ipsos luctatio.
 Haec diu non potest esse: nam cum uagus et incertus spiritus conuolutatus est, nouissime uni uis omnium cedit.
 3. Nulla autem tempestas magna perdurat: procellae, quanto plus habent uirium, tanto minus temporis; uenti, cum ad summum uenerunt, remittuntur.
 Omnia uiolenta necesse est ipsa concitatione in exitum sui tendant.
 Nemo itaque turbinem toto die uidit, ne hora quidem.
 Mira uelocitas eius et mira breuitas est. Praeterea uiolentius celeriusque in terra circaque eam uoluitur; quo excelsior, eo solutior laxiorque est, et ob hoc diffunditur.
 4 Adice nunc quod, etiamsi in summum pertenderet, ubi sideribus iter est, utique ab eo motu qui uniuersum trahit solueretur.
 Quid enim est illa conuersione mundi citatius?
 Haec omnium uentorum in unum congesta uis dissiparetur et terrae solida fortisque compages, nedum particula aeris torti.

-Seneca, Natural Questions VII, IX.2-4
+Seneca Natural Questions VII, IX.2–4

-Seneca’s sentences are short and tend to convey one information at a time, and spatial connotations are not essential, since the description is carried out not for the sake of a precise depiction of cyclones, but with the aim of affirming the evidence that cyclones have not the right characteristics to create comets.
+Seneca’s sentences are short and tend to convey one detail at a time.
+Spatial connotations are not essential, since the description is carried out, not for the sake of a precise depiction of cyclones, but with the aim of affirming the evidence that cyclones do not have the right characteristics to create comets.
 Indeed, when a certain ‘moment’ is mentioned, or a place, it is because they represent a step of the argumentation, and are therefore expanded in a sentence (cum uagus et incertus spiritus conuolutatus est introduces the end of the cyclone; cum ad summum venerunt anticipates the dissolving of winds; ubi sideribus iter est underlines the point that stronger forces act in the higher region of the sky).

 We also find in Seneca a rhetorical question, which is clearly a way of convincing the reader.
 Another striking element is the absence, in Seneca, of relative clauses.
-Let’s see now how Pliny deals with the subject:
+Now let us see now how Pliny deals with the subject: